 Dunn is an extremely ethnically-diverse city.
 The people who call Dunn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunn residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dunn include Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Dunn is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.